 This is usually very useful to enhance your online experience, but in the case of flight searches, it might mean that the website learns a bit too much about your habits.

 If you search for a flight to Edinburgh today, the engine will remember this through Cookies and might never show you cheaper deals because it already knows that you want to go to Edinburgh.

 The best way to avoid letting search engines know too much about your travel plans is to use an Incognito Browser.
 All web browsers (Chrome, Firefox, Safari etc) allow you to open an Incognito window to search the web without Cookies registering your movements.

 Tip 2: Start Looking for Flights Early and Plan Ahead

 As I mentioned above, I am an über planner which works well for me, especially in the budgeting department.
 I tend to plan trips 9 months in advance which is very helpful in finding a flight and saves me several hundreds of dollars.

+Knowing this, I could take advantage of being an early bird.
 I bought a flight to Edinburgh 9 months in advance for only $650.
 Six months later (three months before travelling), this trip would cost a couple of hundred dollars more.

 Tip 3: Consider Other Airports

 I was recently searching for a multi-trip flight flying into Rome and returning from Paris.
 When I first looked, it was going to cost me $1500 – yikes!